HOME > > ELECTRONICS MAIN PAGE > > ELECTRONICS PROJECTS CONTENTS

 I've also published information and an offer about a small, hobbyist friendly circuit with relays and opto-isolators, which may be of interest.
-It is for protecting your PC.
+It is for protecting your PC if you connect things via the parallel port.

 var NumberWritten:dword;